SAP/luigi/docs/navigation-parameters-reference.md

 ### skipRoutingForUrlPatterns
 - **type**: RegExp[]
-- **description**: defines regex patterns to be skipped by the router when listening for path changes.
+- **description**: defines regex patterns the router will skip when listening for path changes.
 This property is used for excluding **redirect_uri** properties.
 Default patterns are `[/access_token=/, '/id_token=/]`.

 ### pageNotFoundHandler
 - **type**: any
 - **description**: defines custom behavior when the 404 (page not found) error occurs.
 Luigi handles it by default.
 Leave its body empty if you have an external 404 handling.
 You can return an Object with `redirectTo` property if you want Luigi to redirect to a specific navigation path after execution.|
 - **attributes**:
-  - **wrongPath** (string): the path that user tried navigating to
+  - **wrongPath** (string): the path that the user tried navigating to.
   - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

 ## Navigation properties
-The node navigation properties enable you to configure global navigation settings under the `navigation:` section in the configuration file.
+The node navigation properties allow you to configure global navigation settings under the `navigation:` section in the configuration file.

 ### nodeAccessibilityResolver
 - **type**: any